Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 If you want to know more about destroying resources from Terraform, see: How to Destroy Resources from Terraform: Tutorial and Examples

-In this below example, the local value is being merged with a Terraform variable value.
+In the example below, the local value is being merged with a Terraform variable value.
 The merged value is used in the script.
 The output value is also defined to output the tag values:

 variable "res_tags" {